What is an Easement?

 One of the real estate lawyers at Deno Millikan Law Firm, PLLC, can take the necessary steps to ensure any Express Easement is thorough, and legally enforceable.
 Likewise, one of our lawyers can help you to fight for a favorable outcome in the event of a dispute over a Prescriptive Easement, or an Easement by Implication.

-Regardless of the type of Easement, or whether it is in writing or otherwise, call the Deno Millikan Law Firm, PLLC at (425) 259-2222 for further assistance.
+Regardless of the type of Easement, or whether it is in writing or otherwise, call the Deno Millikan Law Firm, PLLC at (425) 259-2222 or contact us online for further assistance.